piotrbania/binary_kernel_shepherd/README.md

 * **Statically rewrites the Windows kernel image** (`ntoskrnl.exe`) or other drivers without SOURCE CODE to:

   * Inject custom instrumentation code
-  * Preserve original logic and relocation data
+  * Preserve original logic and other important data (ie. relocation data)
 * Implements **Program Shepherding**, tracking the **execution flow** of kernel code at runtime
 * Enforces security policies such as: